gcjohnso/TwoPhaseFerrofluidFlow/README.md

 # TwoPhaseFerrofluidFlow
 A two phase ferrofluid flow solver.
 This code implements the numerical method described in the paper [1].
 For a summarized description of the PDE model, numerical method, and implementation detaiils see Final.pdf in the root directory.

 This code is built using the deal.II library [2].
 Additionally libraries required are Trilinos and MPI.
-For instructions on how to install the library see https://www.dealii.org/9.0.0/readme.html and for instructions on install Trilinos refer to https://www.dealii.org/9.0.0/external-libs/trilinos.html.
+For instructions on how to install the library see https://www.dealii.org/9.0.0/readme.html and for instructions to install Trilinos refer to https://www.dealii.org/9.0.0/external-libs/trilinos.html.
 All code is compiled using CMake and the process for using it as such.
 First navigate to the root folder of the component you wish to compile, for example the Navier-Stokes solver in the MainSource folder.
 Then type the following commands:

 cmake .